 The tenancy law in UAE governs the termination of the contract by the landlord.
-It addresses everything about eviction and obligations of the landlord.
-It essentially includes the tenants who do not fulfill a tenancy obligation or situations might arise which force the landlord to terminate the contract for breach of contract.
-So, it is very important to understand the procedures and reason for termination of tenancy contracts by the landlord.
+It addresses everything about eviction and the obligations of the landlord.
+It essentially includes the tenants who do not fulfill a tenancy obligation or situations that might arise that force the landlord to terminate the contract for breach of contract.
+So, it is very important to understand the procedures and reasons for the termination of tenancy contracts by the landlord.

 A tenancy contract starts at the moment the landlord and the tenant agree to form a contractual relationship between each other.

 - The period of tenancy: There is no prescribed period in the tenancy contract, it is up to the landlord and the tenant set the duration of the tenancy contract

 - Minimum of rent: A rent price, within the range of the Rent Index

 - Condition of property: Whether the property is furnished or unfurnished

 - Payment terms: standard payment is depending on the preference of the landlord